twajr/ckad-prep-notes/README.md

 ### 'Exposing' Ports for PODS
 By default pods can all inter-communicate via their internal IP address and port.
 Services are needed to expose services OUTSIDE of the cluster.
-So, it's important to understand the basic container spec for specifying the PORT a container will use.
-See below:
+So, it's important to understand the basic container spec for specifying the port a container will use.
+The example below declares the port as well as an environment variable describing same.
 ```
 spec:
     containers: